Routing is a core feature that allows to route your data through Filters and finally to one or multiple destinations.

 When the data is generated by the input plugins, it comes with a Tag (most of the time the Tag is configured manually), the Tag is a human-readable indicator that helps to identify the data source.

-Now to define where the data should be routed, a Match rule is assigned in the configuration.
+In order to define where the data should be routed, a Match rule must be specified in the output configuration.

 Consider the following configuration example that aims to deliver CPU metrics to an Elasticsearch database and Memory metrics to the standard output interface: